-Credit enhancement, insurance or liquidity will only be used when the present value or anticipated savings (i.e., reduced interest expense) exceeds the cost of the enhancement.
+Credit enhancement, insurance, or liquidity will only be used when the anticipated present value savings (e.g., reduced interest expense) exceeds the cost of the enhancement and the covenants are acceptable to MassDOT or when required by industry standards in the case of certain variable rate products.
 Call features, when applicable, will be evaluated by considering the relative value of future financing flexibility and the market's perception of any premium associated with a call.